Glutathione IV Therapy: The Master Antioxidant for Skin, Recovery and Detoxification

 Glutathione is composed of three amino acids: cysteine, glutamic acid and glycine.
 It is produced in the liver and used throughout the body for antioxidant defence, immune modulation, and conjugation reactions that bind to and neutralise toxins, heavy metals and metabolic byproducts.

 Although the body synthesises glutathione, levels can be depleted by chronic disease, alcohol intake, smoking, poor sleep, oxidative stress and the natural ageing process.
-Supplementation through intravenous delivery has been shown to raise plasma glutathione concentrations more reliably than oral routes.
+Intravenous delivery has been studied for its ability to raise plasma glutathione concentrations, and is generally associated with more reliable absorption than oral routes.

 Key Benefits of Glutathione IV Therapy

 Skin clarity and tone.
 Glutathione inhibits tyrosinase, the enzyme involved in melanin production.
-Patients commonly report brighter, more even skin tone with regular treatments.
-The effect is supported by clinical work showing reductions in pigmentation and improved skin appearance.
+Some patients report brighter, more even skin tone with regular treatments.
+Glutathione has been studied for effects on pigmentation, though much of this research involves topical or oral forms rather than IV.

 Antioxidant defence.
-By neutralising reactive oxygen species, glutathione helps protect cells from oxidative damage implicated in ageing and chronic disease.
+By neutralising reactive oxygen species, glutathione may help protect cells from oxidative damage, which is associated with ageing and some chronic conditions.

 Liver and toxin support.
-Glutathione is essential to phase II liver detoxification, conjugating with toxins (including certain medications and heavy metals) so they can be safely excreted.
+Glutathione plays a role in phase II liver metabolism, conjugating with certain substances so they can be processed and excreted.

 Recovery and athletic support.
 Intense exercise depletes glutathione and increases oxidative load.
-IV repletion can support recovery, reduce muscle soreness and protect mitochondrial function.
+IV repletion may help support recovery and is studied for its role in muscle recovery and mitochondrial function.

 Who Can Benefit from Glutathione IV Therapy?